The Soldier's Details

 - Thailand‐Singapore by aircraft; Singapore-Fremantle, HMT Circassia

-Ted Feltham with with the Militia several years prior to enlisting with the AIF.
+Ted Feltham with the Militia several years prior to enlisting with the AIF.
 He was close mates with Alf Cough.

 From Selarang, Feltham was selected to work on Burma-Thai Railway with ‘D’ Force S Battalion, departing Singapore Railway Station for Bampong, Thailand on 16th March 1943.

 From Komna Transit Camp near to Bampong, the Battalion was trucked to Kanchanaburi where they stayed briefly before marching to Tarsau Camp (HQ for S Battalion).
+It was then to Konyu II on the Hellfire Pass Cutting on 25 April 1943.
+Ted was selected to work at one of the Tonchan camps (there were at least two about 8km apart) where they worked on constructing rail bridges as well as hammer tap.

 He was recovered from Nacompaton Camp, Thailand on 20 August 1945.